YoursLtd/wp-always-ssl/README.md

 # WP Always SSL
-[WordPress](https://wordpress.org) plugin designed to force SSL in the frontend and admin panel.
+[WordPress](https://wordpress.org) plugin designed to force SSL in the admin panel.

 ## Why?
 [WordPress](https://wordpress.org) lacks a setting to force SSL for the admin panel.